Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Introduction

-To address this challenge, we aim to answer a core question: how can we design fine-grained rewards for generalizable reasoning?
-From a causal perspective \cite{pearl2009causality}, we argue that generalizable reasoning is fundamentally characterized by causal invariance: whether it captures stable mechanisms that transfer across variations, rather than by one-off correctness.
+From a causal perspective \cite{pearl2009causality}, we propose that generalizable reasoning is characterized by causal invariance: whether it captures stable mechanisms that transfer across variations, rather than by one-off correctness.
 As illustrated in \textbf{Figure \ref{fig:scm_motivation}}, generalizable reasoning relies on invariant structures (e.g., core constraints, correct variable binding, etc.) that hold true across different contexts, rather than spurious cues (e.g., seeing ``average'' and mechanically applying a fixed formula) that only correlate with success in a narrow distribution (\textbf{Subsection \ref{sec:motivation_analysis}}).
-A model that learns invariant structures while filter out spurious cues can maintain performance even when questions change.
+A model that learns invariant structures while filtering out spurious cues can maintain performance even when questions change.
 Under the GRPO paradigm, the multiple trajectories generated for a single question can serve as counterfactual trials (\textbf{Theorem \ref{theorem:motivation}}).
 By analyzing how the reasoning process behaves across these parallel paths, we can identify patterns that are logically consistent, i.e., invariant structures that reveal generalizable reasoning patterns.
 Motivated by this, we propose two complementary principles for reward design: (i) robustness, which measures whether a reasoning pattern remains stable under local perturbations, indicating it has captured an invariant mechanism; and (ii) effectiveness, which ensures the reasoning step conveys sufficient task-relevant information, preventing the model from collapsing into trivial states.
-Unlike binary outcome labels, such a reward mechanism provides dense supervision, distinguishing between high-quality reasoning and lucky guesses even when the final answer is incorrect.
+Unlike binary labels, such a reward mechanism provides dense supervision, distinguishing between high-quality reasoning and lucky guesses even when the final answer is incorrect, encouraging LLMs to learn generalizable reasoning patterns.